tinyCLAP: Distilling Constrastive Language-Audio Pretrained Models: Methods

 Then for a perfectly distilled model, we have:

-Geometrically, this means that $E_a$, $E_t$, and $E_a^S$ are aligned and in the same direction.
+Geometrically, this means that $\mathbf E_a$, $\mathbf E_t$, and $\mathbf E_a^S$ are aligned and in the same direction.
 Thus, also

 holds.
-We would like to note that the implication between Eq. \ref{eq:distill0} and Eq. \ref{eq:distill} does not have an analytical proof as the cosine distance does not satisfy the triangle inequality \cite{Schubert2021ATI}.
-However, our empirical evaluation shows that this approximation holds for the scope of this paper.
+We want to note that the implication between Eq. \ref{eq:distill0} and Eq. \ref{eq:distill} does not have an analytical proof as the cosine distance does not satisfy the triangle inequality \cite{Schubert2021ATI}.
+However, our empirical evaluation shows that this approximation holds for the scope of this paper (see Sec. \ref{sec:sanity}).

 Eq. \ref{eq:distill} directly defines a cost function that maximizes the cosine similarity between the new and original audio encoders, which can be used for the distillation process: